 MASGC will strive to address two specific areas to enhance the program's capabilities to meet future needs.
-During implementation of the 2018-2021 MASGC Strategic Plan, MASGC will:
+During implementation of the 2020-2022 MASGC Strategic Plan, MASGC will strive to empower communities to make the most informed science-based decisions possible by integrating the expertise and capabilities of MASGC supported staff and its partners.